Follow TV Tropes

 It was not until people like The Electric Cheese got to know about these videos and started making ones themselves that the term "YouTube Poop" was used for them and that they increased in popularity.

-With the growing popularity, YouTube Poop shifted from being videos that confuse people who were looking for regular videos (in fact, the people who started it are more fond of "WTF?" comments than people commenting or repeating the parts they liked in the video and were dismissive of the term "YouTube Poop" for a long time) to videos that entertain people by using video sources that have become iconic with the name YouTube Poop.
+With the growing popularity, YouTube Poop shifted from being videos that confuse people who were looking for regular videos (in fact, the people who started it are more fond of "WTF?" comments than people commenting or repeating the parts they liked in the video and were dismissive of the term "YouTube Poop" for a long time) to videos that actually rivaled the cartoons airing on cable television around the same time, entertaining people by using video sources that have become iconic with the name YouTube Poop.

-The genre suffered a decline in popularity during the mid-to-late New Tens, in part due to YouTube growing even stingier regarding copyright takedowns and other forms of using extensive editing for humor showing up.
-This resulted in many members of the scene either moving on to other forms or retiring altogether.
-The ones that did come out were much more sophisticated, with higher quality in animation, editing, and sentence mixing.
+The genre suffered a decline in popularity during the mid-to-late New Tens, in part due to YouTube growing even stingier regarding copyright takedowns, stricter community guidelines, and other forms of using extensive editing for humor showing up.
+This resulted in many members of the scene either going dormant, moving on to other types of videos, or retiring from YouTube altogether.
+On the bright side, the ones that did stick around as well as several new members entering the scene started to evolve the genre, coming out with much more sophisticated videos with higher quality in animation, editing, sentence mixing, and, at its best, coherent story-telling.
 This led to debate over whether they should be considered the same genre as earlier YouTube Poops.

 Although most of the YouTube Poop videos are made in English, there are videos produced in other languages, too, e.g. in Russian (called "RYTP" = "Russian YouTube Poop"), German (German YouTube Poop is commonly called "YouTube-Kacke" and is a literal translation of the original name), Spanish ("YTPH" = YouTube Poop Hispano), Brazilian Portuguese ("YTPBR" = YouTube Poop Brasil), Finnish ("STP" = SinäTuubaPaska, literally "You Tuba Shit"), and many others.
 However, many of these foreign YTP's have yet to gain exposure among the English-speaking Poopers (as doing Foreign Remake versions of them would be impossible knowing what happened to Bobobo-bo Bo-bobo and the MyNetworkTV telenovelas) despite them having memes of their own (for example STP turned the Dolf episodes of Alfred J. Kwak into a meme and so did YTPH and YTPBR with Don Ramon from El Chavo del ocho).

-Aside from the aforementioned cartoons above, among the staples included cutscenes from the Philips CD-i video games.
+Aside from the aforementioned cartoons, among the staples included cutscenes from the Philips CD-i video games.
 Many other sources of varying notability have been used in YTPs.

 YouChew was the biggest (unofficial) forum for YTP on the Internet from 2007 until its closure in September 2018.
-Since then, various attempts at continuing the site's legacy have been made, including a failed reboot and several splinter groups.
-Only one of these groups, YTPMania, maintained a decent userbase and lifespan before its closure in 2022.
-The current torch-bearer was Pinchbacks, however was shut down due to the owner getting overwhelmed.
+Since then, various attempts at continuing the site's legacy have been made, including a failed reboot and several splinter groups, and the only one that remains active is YTPMania.
+The latest torch-bearer was Pinchbacks, but however it was shut down due to the website's owner getting overwhelmed with site traffic and personal life.

 open/close all folders